-A monumental sculpture stands in the redesigned grounds of Maison Taittinger.
-These corten-steel arcs are the work of Bernar Venet.
-A pioneer of minimalist art in France, he has achieved international recognition; his works can be found in over a hundred prestigious institutions around the world.
+Internationally renowned, Venet’s works can be found in over a hundred prestigious institutions around the world.
 However, although he is an artist, he is also a promoter of his artistic ‘family’.
 For him, art is nothing less than an absolute that helps our consciousness evolve.

-Formal rigour is a constant in his work.
 Very early on, he rejected subjective expression.
 He prefers abstraction: equations, diagrams, angles and arcs.
 He turns shapes borrowed from scientific language into visual art objects.
 In his monumental steel sculptures with themes such as ‘Arcs’, ‘Angles’, ‘Indeterminate lines’ and ‘Collapse’, he seems to explore the tension between order and chaos.
 Unpredictability is of the greatest importance here: “I don’t have any idea what the work will look like when it’s finished” he admitted in an interview (Art Interview, 2019).
 His installations make their presence felt in urban or natural spaces.
 His lines and curves rise, sometimes collapse, and always question… gravity, the human level, the force of the laws of physics.

 Today, Bernar Venet is undoubtedly one of the most internationally recognised French artists.
 His work graces collections at the MoMA and Guggenheim in New York, in the Pompidou Centre in Paris and even in the National Museum of Modern Art in Seoul.
 He is also one of the very few contemporary artists to have exhibited at Versailles, in 2011.